Wishing you knew more about Aboriginal culture? Search no more.

 Apart from benefits homelands also have disadvantages.

-Minimal infrastructure.
+- Minimal infrastructure.
 Communities on homelands are usually small and infrastructure is minimal.
 Many rely on generators for power and have only one single public phone to communicate with the outside world.
-Satellite services can fail during the wet season meaning that emergency information is unavailable.
+Satellite services can fail during the wet season meaning that emergency information is unavailable, and in 2019 the largest homeland in Kakadu (NT) had no running water after the water bore they relied on stopped working.

 Homework: What is 'remote'?